binary-manu/static-cross-openssh/README.md

 ## Install under Android

-If you need to install sshd on Android, the defaults should be good enough as the armv7 build will also work on 64 bit devices.
+If you need to install sshd on Android, the defaults should be good enough as the armv7 build will also work on (most) 64 bit devices.
 To install it, follow these instructions (with appropriate modifications required by your device, if any):